ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - **Upgradeable Contracts**: The factory, manager, and individual ART contracts are upgradeable via the UUPS proxy pattern.
 - **Artist Ownership**: Artists own and control their deployed ART contracts.
+- **One Contract Per Artist**: Each artist can deploy only one contract, ensuring a clear and consistent representation of their work.
 - **Efficient Storage**: Only token URIs are stored on-chain, with all other metadata stored off-chain.
 - **Access Control**: Comprehensive role-based access control system with six distinct roles.
 - **Contract Tracking**: The factory maintains a registry of all deployed ART contracts.